Eighty Years' War, 1621–1648: Background

 Negotiations for a permanent peace went on throughout the truce.
 Two major issues could not be resolved.
-First, the Spanish demand for religious freedom of Catholics in Northern Netherlands was countered by a Dutch demand for a similar religious freedom for Protestants in the Southern Netherlands.
+First, the Spanish demand for religious freedom of Catholics in the Dutch Republic was countered by a Dutch demand for a similar religious freedom for Protestants in the Southern Netherlands.
 Second, there was a growing disagreement over the trade routes to the different colonies (in the Far East and the Americas).
-The Spanish made one last effort to reconquer the North, and the Dutch used their navy to enlarge their colonial trade routes to the detriment of Spain (the Dutch mostly concentrated on capturing Philip's possessions as King of Portugal, which had not signed the truce, in the Dutch–Portuguese War).
-On behalf of the Austrian archdukes, Brabantian diplomat Petrus Peckius the Younger made one last attempt at negotiating a renewal of the Truce in March 1621 in The Hague.
+The Dutch used their navy to enlarge their colonial trade routes to the detriment of Spain (primarily concentrating on capturing Philip's Portuguese possessions, since Portugal had not signed the truce).
+On behalf of the Austrian archdukes, Brabantian diplomat Petrus Peckius the Younger made one last attempt at negotiating a renewal of the truce in March 1621 in The Hague.
 He addressed the States-General on 23 March 1621, proposing that the Dutch Republic would be left to run its own affairs in return for a nominal recognition of the sovereignty of the king of Spain.
 This suggestion was not well received by his hosts and he was sent back with an indignant rejection of his proposal.
-The war was on once more — and crucially, at risk of fully merging with the wider Thirty Years' War that had already broken out in 1618.
+The war was on once more – and crucially, at risk of fully merging with the wider Thirty Years' War that had already broken out in 1618.